Laura Barr interviews sociologist Andrea Malkin Brenner on college readiness, resilience, and the transition to independence.

 Every spring, after the acceptance letters arrive, I hear the same question from thoughtful, invested parents: Is my child actually ready for college?

 The applications are done.
 A decision has been made.
 But readiness feels less clear.
 At Emerging Educational Consulting, we believe readiness is a skill that can be cultivated.
+Our College Consulting program is designed to build that readiness from 9th grade through the final decision.

 To explore what “College Ready” truly means, I spoke with Dr. Andrea Malkin Brenner — sociologist, former American University professor, co-author of the “gold standard” transition guide How to College, and creator of the Talking College™ Card Decks.
 Andrea has spent years watching what helps students thrive—and what causes them to falter.
 Watch the full interview here.